ccjmne/blog/content/_index.md

 recreationally—or precautionarily.

    I am fairly slow and deliberate.<br>
-   I intend to keep producing approximately one article per week, but my propensity for ranting tangents significantly hinders the production of articles going straight to the point.<br>
+   I intend to keep putting out articles at the approximate rate of one per week, but my propensity for ranting tangents significantly hinders the production of articles getting to the point at all, let alone straight.<br>
    If you stick around a short while, I'm sure you'll come to find the irony in that.

+You'll find some meta information regarding the technology stack that this Web site is built upon in its [colophon](@/colophon.md).

 ## User guide